imabuddha/eidogo-for-wordpress/readme.txt

 == Changelog ==

+= 0.8.8 =
+* Minor bug fixes in EidoGo
+* Improved appearance of EidoGo (using black/white text and markers as appropriate instead of hard-to-read red)

 = 0.8.7 =
 * Showing problem category and difficulty in random problem widget
 * Make showing/hiding unpublished problems a global setting